ALBANIA

 Commentary:

 Civil society is mentioned throughout the document, especially in the first strategic objective about education in gender-sensitive approaches to peace and security.
-However, the government sector is still listed as the primary implementer, and civil society voices were not widely included in the drafting and consultation process during the development of this plan.
+However, government departments are still listed as the primary implementers, though the Women Peace and Security Coalition was included in consultation, and civil society is to be included in the in the processes of drafting and reviewing policies related to the implementation of the WPS Agenda in the country.

 UN Peacekeeping Statistics: